NOAA-CO-OPS/CO-OPS_Data_Tools/README.md

 # Overview

-This repository contains commonly used code by CO-OPS' data users.
+This repository contains commonly used MATLAB code by CO-OPS' data users.
 Users can explore CO-OPS' available oceanographic and meteorological data products at https://tidesandcurrents.noaa.gov.

 For additional information, contact:
 Lindsay Abrams,